 Once we have the canonical formalism ready, we see that the formulation of the initial value problem (the so-called Cauchy problem) is vastly simplified.
 A vast amount of progress has been made in the context of the initial-value problem in general relativity [1] and the associated works of York, Choquet-Bruhat and O'Murchadha [2, 3].
 One of the central pillars of the Cauchy problem formulation in general relativity is the Arnowitt-Deser-Misner (ADM) formalism [4, 5] and its applications to various Lorentz invariant classical field theoretical formulations.
-Simultaneously, the Hypersurface Deformation Algebra (HDA) and its underpinning mathematical structure known as Lie algebroids [6] have played a significant role in the development of general relativity.
+Simultaneously, the Hypersurface Deformation Algebra (HDA) [6] have played a significant role in the development of general relativity.
 This is sometimes taken as an independent starting point to develop general relativity.
-Physics emerging from Lie algebroids as well as further deforming the HDA [7] are the topical areas of interest.
+Physics emerging from further deforming the HDA [7] are the topical areas of interest.
 We briefly discuss this in Chapter 3.3 and present a detailed derivation of the HDA in Appendix H.